 | ||Rating: 12+||Chapter Reviews: 2|

-Biggleswade, a village on the far northern edge of what could be called the London suburbs, had been a quiet town for centuries.
+Biggleswade, a tiny village well north of the London suburbs, had been a quiet town for centuries.
 In the weeks that followed his visit to Diagon Alley, Liam found it exceedingly dull.
 There was nothing around him to rival the excitement of that crowded street, with its strange shops and dangerous fare.

 He found himself thinking more and more about the deadly spider, growing ever larger.
 "What if no one bought it?" he wondered.
 "What would the shop-keeper do with it if it got full grown?
 What would he feed it?
 Where would he keep it?"

 Tim, his closest friend from his grade school days, also seemed dull and uninteresting when compared with Michael Bendrix.
 Michael seemed so knowledgeable about the Magical World.
 Liam longed to question his new friend and learn as much as he could before he started school.

 Instead, he was stuck in this old forgotten town with his old best friend.
 To Liam's great irritation, Tim could not seem to remember anything Liam had told him recently.

 "Where are you going to school?" asked Tim one day, as the two boys walked in the shade of the trees by the old polo grounds.

 "I told you already.
 Lakewood," said Liam.
 "Lakewood Prep."

 "Up in Scotland, somewhere."